AUDITORY PROCESSING DISORDER

 Jack Katz, Ph.D., Nancy Austin Stecker, Ph.D., and Donald Henderson, Ph.D., describe auditory processing as "what we do with what we hear” in Central Auditory Processing: A Transdisciplinary View (1992).
 It is the ability of the brain (i.e., the central nervous system) to process incoming auditory signals.

 Auditory Processing Disorder (APD), also called central auditory processing disorder (CAPD), happens when the brain is unable to process sounds.
-Individuals with APD have a neurological defect in the pathways from the auditory nerve through the higher auditory pathways in the brain.
+APD is the result of impaired neural function.

 Individuals with APD have difficulties with sound localization—the ability to identify sound sources, specifically their ability to isolate a sound source in social environments.